This post is sponsored by Chews Life.

 The Rosary Bracelets are all made of genuine semi-precious gemstones and are strung on stainless steel memory wire.
 And they’re simply gorgeous.

-And….Organic Mama is free shipping off for Carrots readers with the discount code CARROTS!
+And….Chews Life is offering 10% off for Carrots readers with the discount code CARROTS!
 Just head on over to use your code.